creatissimo/otto-market-api/docs/Api/ProductsV2Api.md

 productsV2ProgressByProcessId($process_uuid): \OpenAPI\Client\Model\ProductProcessProgressProductsV2
 ```

-Request the results of a product data delivery.
+Request the results of a product data delivery

 The response will contain the links for the different parts of the result: products successfully created or updated, products with failures, products which did not contain any changes compared to the last sent version.

 ### Example